litkat/Self-Employed-Persons-NL/README.md

 Analyze self-employment trends from 2011 to 2020 in the Netherlands to find out the situation with self-employment for women in top 3 of the most profitable industries.

 ## The data sources ##
-The information for this project is based on open data made available by a [StatLine](https://opendata.cbs.nl/#/CBS/nl/) is the database of Statistics Netherlands.
-This sources contains statistics regarding income and capital of self-employed persons in the Netherlands for whom self-employment provides for the main source of income.
+The information for this project is based on open data made available by a [StatLine](https://opendata.cbs.nl/#/CBS/nl/) the database of Statistics in the Netherlands.
+This source contains statistics regarding income and capital of self-employed persons in the Netherlands for whom self-employment provides for the main source of income.
 The figures in this table are broken down by type of self-employed person, sector, gender, age, migration background, position in the household.

 ## A summary of data processing for this project can be viewed here: ##
 **1.** Formulate question